 - The effect of "granularization" of the devices is expected to lead to more complex and, maybe, unexpected dynamics in power systems.
 This is the result of the combined effect of the increase in the dynamic order of the system and nonlinearity.
-A relevant example of these unexpected behaviors is the chimera states.
+Apart from the flapping and quenching phenomena, which are mentioned in this work, the reader is also referred to the interesting paper [149] that describes chimera states.
 System operators and practitioners have thus to be prepared to observe new kind of instabilities in the system. - The randomness of the behavior of the devices is both a potential issue for power systems but, if properly handled, potentially using a stochastic control, also an opportunity of the system. - Stochastic controllers offer significant benefits (high scalability, fully decentralized, simple implementation) but also require a deep change in the operation of the grid.
 Both system operators and customers have to build their "trust" on the effectiveness of this kind of control.
 As the availability of a given resource and/or ancillary service becomes probabilistic, system operators have to move towards a fully probabilistic approach to define the stability of the system.
-Similarly, devices providing ancillary services have to accept that their actions are optimal on average along a sufficiently long period, not instantaneously.

-- From the modelling and simulation point of view, "granularity" implies a move from continuous models to hybrid ones.
+Similarly, devices providing ancillary services have to accept that their actions are optimal on average along a sufficiently long period, not instantaneously. - From the modelling and simulation point of view, "granularity" implies a move from continuous models to hybrid ones.
 This will make, very likely, time-domain simulations the only available tool to study the dynamic performance of the systems.
 The only alternative seems to be to find adequate continuous aggregated models that relax the discrete variable of make them superfluous.
 It is still unclear whether taking into account granularity also implies high dimensional models.
 Classes of "micro" devices whose behavior can be properly aggregated can lead to good approximations without the need of increasing the size of the equations.
-The effect of stochastic controllers on a high number of small devices can be also likely be modelled using relatively simple aggregated models.
-There is, however, a gray region, i.e., when the the actions of the devices are discrete (on/off) yet their size is not so small to make aggregated models precise enough.
-Spatial effects (e.g., the effect of the grid) as well as temporal effects (e.g., time elapsing among discrete events) appear to play a relevant role and should thus be carefully considered when defining aggregated models. - A large enough fleet of small controllable devices allows for effective planning, modelling and simulation of available DERs flexibility even under stochastic loading conditions.
-Conversely, a reduced number of small controllable devices is much more prone to the stochasticity involved in their operation and, thus, a reduced available flexibility - besides having a smaller impact on the system overall. - It is important to account for the characteristics at the devices-level with the appropriate detail, as they can impact both the control design phase (i.e. during simulations) and the real-world systems' operation, see e.g. the importance of accurately parametrizing the tripping functions in aggregated distribution system equivalents.
+The effect of stochastic controllers on a high number of small devices can also be likely modelled using relatively simple aggregated models.
+There is, however, a gray region, i.e., when the actions of the devices are discrete (on/off) yet their size is not so small to make aggregated models precise enough.
+Spatial effects (e.g., the effect of the grid) as well as temporal effects (e.g., time elapsing among discrete events) appear to play a relevant role and should thus be carefully considered when defining aggregated models.

+- A large enough fleet of small controllable devices allows for effective planning, modelling and simulation of available DERs flexibility even under stochastic loading conditions.
+Conversely, a reduced number of small controllable devices is much more prone to the stochasticity involved in their operation and, thus, a reduced available flexibility besides having a smaller impact on the system overall. - It is important to account for the characteristics at the devices-level with the appropriate detail, as they can impact both the control design phase (i.e. during simulations) and the real-world systems' operation, see e.g. the importance of accurately parametrizing the tripping functions in aggregated distribution system equivalents.